hashicorp/nomad/website/source/docs/job-specification/job.html.md

 - `vault_token` `(string: "")` - Specifies the Vault token that proves the
   submitter of the job has access to the specified policies in the [`vault`][vault] stanza.
-This field is only used to transfer the token and is not stored after Job submission.
+This field is only used to transfer the token and is not stored after job submission.

+    !> It is **strongly discouraged** to place the token as a configuration parameter like this, since the token could be checked into source control accidentally.
+Users should set the `VAULT_TOKEN` environment variable when running the job instead.

 ## `job` Examples